 DartZone Magnum Blaster

-The Magnum is part of NERF-competitor Dart Zone’s Covert Ops series — but there’s nothing subtle or sneaky about the hulking rifle.
-It features a massive rotating super-drum that holds 40 darts and even features an adjustable forearm tactical support rest to ensure full control.
+The Magnum is part of Nerf-competitor Dart Zone’s Covert Ops series — but there’s nothing subtle or sneaky about the hulking rifle.
+The Father’s Day gift features a massive rotating super-drum that holds 40 darts and even features an adjustable forearm tactical support rest to ensure full control.
 There are two blasting modes: the one-dart trigger fire for sniping, and the unleash-the-fury “slamfire” ⏤ a pump-action setting that sprays three darts per second across the room.
 Neither mode requires batteries, which makes the Magnum’s 80-foot range even more impressive.

 Wilson X Smart Football

 On the outside, the Wilson X is, by all accounts, a normal football.
-It comes in regulation NFL or Junior sizes, and still wobbles like a duck when misthrown.
+The Father’s Day gift comes in regulation NFL or Junior sizes, and still wobbles like a duck when misthrown.
 The inside of the pigskin, however, is packed with sensors ⏤ an accelerometer and gyrometer that sync via Bluetooth to a smartphone ⏤ that offers an NFL Combine-esque assessment of the thrower.
 There are also a bunch of built in games because catch gets old after a while.